sensu/sensu-docs/content/sensu-go/5.16/api/federation.md

 #### EXAMPLE {#etcd-replicatorsetcd-replicator-get-example}

-In the following example, querying the `/etcd-replicators/:etcd-replicator` endpoint returns a JSON Map containing the requested `:etcd-replicator`.
+In the following example, querying the `/etcd-replicators/:etcd-replicator` endpoint returns a JSON map that contains the requested `:etcd-replicator`.

 _**NOTE**: If you did not specify a [namespace][2] when you created the replicator, the response will not include a `namespace` key-value pair._